godotengine/godot-docs/classes/class_audioeffectlimiter.rst

 Description
 -----------

 A limiter is similar to a compressor, but it's less flexible and designed to disallow sound going over a given dB threshold.
-Adding one in the Master Bus is always recommended to reduce the effects of clipping.
+Adding one in the Master bus is always recommended to reduce the effects of clipping.

 Soft clipping starts to reduce the peaks a little below the threshold level and progressively increases its effect as the input level increases such that the threshold is never exceeded.